 Agnes always strived for peace within the Czech lands.
 It was she who negotiated the reconciliation between King Wenceslas I and his son Premysl Ottokar II averting a possible civil war which would otherwise become unavoidable.
 In addition, her intervention miraculously prevented a Tatar invasion.

-Although Elisabeth of Bohemia and Emperor Charles VI made great effort in terms of Agnes’ beautification, it did not happen until 1874 upon proposal by Prague Archbishop and Cardinal Friedrich Joseph Schwarzenberg.
-She was canonised on 12 November 1989 by Pope John Paul II.
-The canonisation ceremony in Rome was witnessed by an unbelievable ten-thousand Czech pilgrims.
+Although Elisabeth of Bohemia and Emperor Charles VI made a great effort in terms of Agnes’ beautification, it did not happen until 1874 upon proposal by Prague Archbishop and Cardinal Friedrich Joseph Schwarzenberg.
+She was canonized on 12 November 1989 by Pope John Paul II.
+The canonization ceremony in Rome was witnessed by an unbelievable ten thousand Czech pilgrims.

-The exhibition is organised by the Prague Archbishopric in cooperation with the National Gallery in Prague.
-The partners are the Knights of the Cross with the Red Star, the National Archives and Charles University.
+The exhibition is organized by the Prague Archbishopric in cooperation with the National Gallery in Prague.
+The partners are the Knights of the Cross with the Red Star, the National Archives, and Charles University.
 The event takes place under the auspices of the Czech President Václav Klaus, the Czech Minister of Culture Jiří Besser, and the Mayor of Prague Bohuslav Svoboda.